espm-157/website/content/policies.md

 ## Course Technology

-Students are required to provide their own laptops and to install free and open source software on those laptops.
+Students are required to provide their own laptops to access free and open source software, primarily through online platforms.
-Support will be provided by the instructor in the installation of required software.
+All assignments can be completed on the university-hosted RStudio DataHub,
+<https://r.datahub.berkeley.edu>, using most machines with a modern browser.
 If you don’t have access to a laptop please contact the instructor and they will do their best to provide you with one.

 ## Materials & Resources